shaz13/Mantel/README.md

 # Mantel
-Mantel is a polished and clean theme for Plank dock.
+Mantel is a black polished and clean theme for Plank dock.

 ### Screenshots